toe7685/ha-wallboard-dashboard/README.md

 - Daily fun facts from [Be A Great Teacher](https://www.beagreatteacher.com/)
 - Sports data via [Team Tracker](https://github.com/vasqued2/ha-teamtracker)

+## ☕️ Tip Jar
+If this dashboard saved you time, you can buy me a coffee: https://ko-fi.com/musicjock

 ---

 **Questions?** Open an issue, but please check [TROUBLESHOOTING.md](TROUBLESHOOTING.md) first!